Tools to Create An Effective Social Media Strategy – Part 1 – Buffer

 My Personal #ProTip:

 You want to get the most life out of your content whether it be an article, video, or image.
 Therefore, if a piece of content is especially important, sharing it multiple times throughout the week (on Twitter), the month (on Facebook & Linkedin) preferably with different imagery, will target more viewers.
 Remember though, just because you can automate your content distribution, don’t become a robot.
-Spend the extra few minutes on creative – try using a different image, quote, and especially mix up the post copy.
+Spend the extra few minutes on creative – try using a different image, or quote, and especially mix up the post copy.
 A good rule of thumb I use is that no more than 60-75% of content should be automated.
 This is especially true on Twitter and Instagram because posting in real-time is key.